 Abstract

-Biofuel feedstock production, among other human drivers of land use, could induce direct and indirect land use changes (LUC).
-However, existing LUC models’ dynamics and assumptions are difficult to test with existing tools.
-We describe a system dynamics global LUC model intended to examine LUC attributed to biofuel production.
+Biofuel feedstock production, in addition to other human drivers of land use, can induce direct and indirect land use changes (LUC).
+However, the dynamics ofexisting LUC dalong with their assumptions are difficult to test with existing tools.
+We describe a system dynamics (SD) global LUC model intended to examine LUC attributed to biofuel production.
 We discuss major global land system stocks and flows and present model results under different food and biofuel demand assumptions.
-This model provides insights into the drivers and dynamic interactions of LUC, population, dietary choices, and biofuel policy, and is not intended to provide precise numerical prediction.

-Commodity demands are met in high food and high biofuel demand scenarios, but cropland must expand substantially.
+Although it is not intended to give(or “generate”) precise numerical predictions, this model provides insights into the drivers and dynamic interactions of LUC, population, dietary choices, and biofuel policy.Commodity demands are met in high food and high biofuel demand scenarios, but cropland must expand substantially.
 Meeting roughly 25% of global transportation fuel demand by 2050 with biofuels would use under 700 million hectares of land for biomass growth, higher than the 300 million hectares for biomass in the high food demand scenario that presumes almost a 40% increase in per-capita demand from business as usual (BAU).
 In comparison, the high food demand scenario requires greater pastureland for meat production, leading to larger overall expansion into forest and grassland.
 Our results indicate that, in all scenarios, there is potential for a supply shortfall, and associated upward pressure on prices, of higher-land-intensity food commodities (e.g., beef) which biofuels could exacerbate.

 Introduction

 Initial biofuel assessments (e.g., Farrell et al 2006) suggested that biofuels, such as ethanol, could help the United States (US) reduce greenhouse gas (GHG) emissions.
 However, Searchinger et al (2007) and Fargione et al (2007) highlighted that previous biofuel studies failed to include the effects of global land use change (LUC).
 These two watershed studies modeled the potential impact of carbon released from soils and above-ground biomass during land clearing activities triggered by increased demand for biofuel.
-Results from these studies, as well as many other biofuel-induced LUC studies, hinge on assumptions regarding direct and indirect causal relationships (see Supplemental Information (SI) Section 1 for more detail) between drivers of LUC, land availability, biomass yields, population dynamics, dietary choices, relative affluence, and biofuel demand, to name a few.
+Results from these studies, as well as many other biofuel-induced LUC studies, hinge on assumptions regarding direct and indirect causal relationships (see Supplemental Information [SI Section 1 for more detail) between drivers of LUC, land availability, biomass yields, population dynamics, dietary choices, relative affluence, and biofuel demand, to name a few.
 However, the causal relationships that underpin such results are not completely understood and there remains significant disagreement on many fundamental aspects of LUC dynamics.
-LUC in general, as well as changes attributable to biofuels, has far-reaching implications for many aspects of sustainability such as biodiversity and societal impacts (e.g., food security).
-For example, diversion of land to biofuel crops displaces production that may lead to compensating production of substitute crops elsewhere, affecting regional food crop prices (Chum et al 2011, Dale et al 2011).Therefore, gaining a better understanding of the drivers of LUC and high-level influences on system behavior is critical to the responsible and sustainable development of biofuels..
+LUC in general, as well as those changes attributable to biofuels, has far-reaching implications for many aspects of sustainability i.e.,biodiversity and societal impacts (e.g., food security).
+For example, diversion of land to biofuel crops displaces production that may lead to compensating production of substitute crops elsewhere, affecting regional food crop prices (Chum et al 2011, Dale et al 2011).Therefore, a better understanding of the drivers of LUC and high-level influences on system behavior is critical to the responsible and sustainable development of biofuels..